-And with so many options out there, you are guaranteed to find the right budget template for you, whether it be a digital one or an excel spreadsheet template.
+And with so many options out there, you are guaranteed to find the suitable budget template for you, whether it be a digital budget template or a spreadsheet template.

-The bad news though is when you first start out searching for free budgets templates, you might become overwhelmed at the sheer number of choices.
+The bad news, though, is when you first start searching for free budget templates, you might become overwhelmed by the sheer number of choices.

 This is where this post comes into play.

-In some cases, there are free basic versions of the budget and you can pay for an upgraded version.
+In some cases, there are basic versions that don’t cost anything, and if you want more features, you can pay for an upgraded version.

 By the end of the post, you will have an idea of the best budget template for you and your situation.